QuantEcon/lecture-python-intro/lectures/cons_smooth.md

 where $g_1 > 0, g_2 > 0$.

 We shall see that when $\beta R = 1$ (a condition assumed by Milton Friedman {cite}`Friedman1956` and Robert Hall {cite}`Hall1978`), this criterion assigns higher welfare to **smoother** consumption paths.

+By **smoother** we mean as close as possible to being constant over time.

+Let's dive in and do some calculations that will help us understand how the model works.

 Here we use default parameters $R = 1.05$, $g_1 = 1$, $g_2 = 1/2$, and $T = 65$.